Blackfriars, Hereford: History

 The site was excavated in 1958, and the findings established the location of the cloister walls and the nave of the church.
-It also established that the friary consisted of a gatehouse, a variety of domestic buildings and separate apartments, adjacent to gardens and orchards.
-The cemetery is located to the west of the friary and includes a 14th century stone preaching cross, which was restored in 1864.
+It also established that the priory consisted of a gatehouse, a variety of domestic buildings and separate apartments, adjacent to gardens and orchards.
+The cemetery is located to the west of the priory and includes a 14th century stone preaching cross, which was restored in 1864.

 Blackfriars rose garden

 The first garden beds in the Rose Gardens were planted in March 1964, a gift to the City of Hereford from the Hereford and the West of England Rose Society to mark its centenary.
 Over the years, a total of 28 rose beds were planted.
 The rose gardens are being revived in a five-year programme of replanting and tending by volunteers from the community – the Friends of Blackfriars Rose Gardens.